forseti-security/forseti-security/_docs/_latest/configure/scanner/rules.md

           enabled: true
 ```

-To enable the blacklist notifier, add the followings to the notifier section in your forseti_conf.yaml file.
+To enable the blacklist notifier, add the followings to the notifier section in your
+`forseti_conf.yaml` file:

 ```yaml
     resources: